 ENV 265.
 Global Environmental Change.
 Introduction to the influence of human civilization on Earth's environmental systems: describes the natural components of these systems and their interactions, places humans within these systems, details the effects of human activity, and suggests alternative human practices that lessen the severity of their impacts.
 Laboratories emphasize practical, project-based experience.
 Satisfies the SL CCR.
 Partially satisfies the SM CCR.
 Satisfies the S ACE.
-Partially satisfies Natural World LADR.
 Fee Charged.